vEnhance/web.evanchen.cc/input/latex-style-guide.md

 16. Any mathematical variables MUST be enclosed in dollar signs, e.g. `let n=2022` is not acceptable and MUST be typeset as `let $n=2022$`.
+    This also includes constants like 1 used in a mathematical context, e.g. `add 1 to both sides` is not acceptable and MUST be typeset as `add $1$ to both sides`.

 ## Example